2002Bishwajeet/twitter-clone/README.md

 - Dark Mode

+- Users can post and view other People Stories (currently you can post picture only)

 ## Features to be added later in the future

 [ ] Users can like and comment on tweets